Neymar: Paris Saint-Germain

 On 3 August 2017, Barcelona announced that Neymar's legal representatives made a payment of €222 million to the club, equal to the release clause of his contract, which constituted the most expensive transfer ever.
 The club informed UEFA so that they can determine any disciplinary responsibilities that may arise from this case.
 According to the BBC, in Spain, the release clause must be activated by the footballer himself.
 The situation was unusual, in that the fee was paid to the club directly, after La Liga had refused to receive the payment.
 Usually, the buyout clause is deposited with La Liga in order to release the player from his contract, and the league then passes the money to the selling club.
 However, La Liga rejected the payment—citing violation of Financial Fair Play (FFP) rules by PSG, who are backed by money from Gulf state Qatar.

-Neymar joined French club Paris Saint-Germain on a contract that would run until 2022.
-He was offered the number 10 jersey by Javier Pastore as a "welcome gift".
+Despite the belief that Neymar joined PSG to improve his chances of becoming the best player in the world, he cited his reason for joining the club as wanting a new challenge, including the opportunity to lead a team at club level again.
+A sports writer noted that Neymar remaining at Barcelona would have meant continuing as one of several prominent players in a team, but at PSG he faced the greater challenge of creating history where there was not much.
+Neymar's father told the media that Neymar was not desperate to win the Ballon d'Or—if he was he would have stayed at Barcelona because "he had everything" at the club.
+According to his father, Neymar wanted to get out of his comfort zone.
+Neymar's father also revealed that an offer from PSG was received in the previous year, but this time PSG's offer was "very interesting".